Skip to content

 MeasureTime frameDescription

-Change from Baseline in Schiff Sensitivity Score at Week 12 (Test Dentifrice Versus [vs] Negative Control Dentifrice)Baseline and Week 12Evaporative (air) sensitivity is evaluated using the Schiff Sensitivity Score on test teeth for each participant.
-After the examiner applies a standardized air stimulus, the participant's response is rated on a 0 to 3 scale, where 0= no response to the stimulus, 1= response to air stimulus without request for discontinuation of the stimulus, 2= response to air stimulus with request for discontinuation of the stimulus, and 3= a painful response with a request for discontinuation of the stimulus.
-The lower score indicates improvement.
-Change from baseline will be calculated by subtracting the baseline score from the score at Week 12.
+Adjusted Mean Change From Baseline in Schiff Sensitivity Score at Week 12 (Test Dentifrice Versus [vs] Negative Control Dentifrice)Baseline and Week 12Evaporative (air) sensitivity was evaluated using the Schiff Sensitivity Score on test teeth for each participant.
+After the examiner applied a standardized air stimulus, the participant's response was rated on a 0 to 3 scale, where 0 equal to (=) no response to the stimulus, 1= response to air stimulus without request for discontinuation of the stimulus, 2= response to air stimulus with request for discontinuation of the stimulus, and 3= a painful response with a request for discontinuation of the stimulus.
+Lower score indicated improvement.
+Change from Baseline was calculated by subtracting the Baseline score from the score at indicated timepoint.

 Secondary